 Each of the DVDs invites you into the lives of real Spanish speaking families.
 The kids have absolutely enjoyed watching, laughing along with, and learning from the kids in Basketballs Aren’t for Breakfast.
 The video series starts at 8AM at breakfast and ends at 8PM at bedtime.
 It features a fun set of characters, including the family dogs and three brothers: one who loves eating, one who loves reading, and one who loves to play basketball.

 How we used Foreign Language for Kids by Kids

 As soon as our package came, the kids were super excited to get the DVD into the TV.
-I sat down and watched the first lesson with my two, four, five, and thirteen year olds.
-The two year old stuck around for a bit.
+I sat down and watched the first lesson with my two, four, five, and thirteen-year-olds.
+The two-year-old stuck around for a bit.
 She liked the doggies in the video.
-My thirteen year old wasn’t too captivated but stayed til the end to see what would happen.
-My four and five year olds though . . . they loved it!
-They enjoyed the guessing game (Rapid Review) at the end of each segment, and asked to watch it over and over each time it ended.
+My thirteen-year-old wasn’t too captivated but stayed till the end to see what would happen.
+My four and five-year-olds though . . . they loved it!
+They enjoyed the guessing game (Rapid Review) at the end of each segment and asked to watch it over and over each time it ended.

 Because they can’t read or write yet, we went over the pages in the workbook orally.
 The workbooks are brightly colored and full of pictures, making it easy for even non-readers to know what to do.
 I was surprised by how much they retained after only watching the Level 1 video a couple of times.

 Some of the Spanish words learned by my littles are: